jamestiotio/metanoia/Christianity Apologetics FAQ.md

 **Q: Are Christians against the LGBTQIADPNCO+ community (homosexuality and more)?**

 **A:** Both the Christian community and the LGBT+ community actually have more in common than they think.
 Prejudice and discrimination from conventional and conservative communities are mostly responsible for the hatred between the two communities.
 As Christians, we are called to "love thy neighbour as thyself".
 What part of this calling is not understood?
 And the LGBT+ community themselves, which is supposed to advocate for equal human rights regardless of sexual identity or sexual orientation, should not vehemently and violently discriminate against other people who, at a first glance, seem to be "less lovable" as well.
 We should not stand on the side of hatred.
 We should stand on the side of love.
 Regarding the sexual orientation issue itself, it is a question of design versus choice.
 Marriage and sex are supposed to be beautiful, the ultimate pinnacle of the expression of love between two individuals who have become one.
 God's original design dictates that the best relationship can be forged between a man and a woman.
 If some people choose to not follow the original blueprints, it is their choice (and we should still love and respect them as human beings, not any less).
 It is just not in alignment with the original design that God intended it to be.
 And there are more "choices" that play a stronger role in someone's eventual sexual orientation (even though it might change later in life) rather than just "being born with it", although this in itself is arguable.
 You can also study Bruce Bagemihl's 1999 book _Biological Exuberance_, an interesting read which outlined examples of homosexual behavior among animals.
+For those reading this: remember, don't use or cite this as an excuse to judge other people.
+Ultimately, true unconditional love still prevails.
+And it never fails.
+Even above and beyond the so-called conventional concepts of "good" and "evil".

 ## References